pranay202/Ideate/README.md

-# Prohub - The Project Library for Institutes
+# Projecto - The Project Library for Institutes

 <table>
 <tr>
 <td>
-  Prohub provides you one safe place for all the projects created in your Institute!
+  Projecto provides you one safe place for all the projects created in your Institute!
 </td>
 </tr>
 </table>